joniybek/interview-qas/qas.md

 Is process of hiding implementation details and showing functionality.

 ##### Polimorhphism
 Is ability of class to take many forms.
-Overriding and overloading.
+Overriding(Runtime) and overloading(Compiletime).

 ##### Encapsulation
 Encapsulation is a process of wrapping code and data together into a single unit.